Latvia

 Morocco

-Morocco's dairy industry is a vital part of its agricultural sector, with significant milk production, processing capacity, and export activities, particularly within the MENA region.
+Morocco's dairy industry is a key component of its agricultural sector, with significant milk production and a strong processing infrastructure.
+The country meets domestic demand and plays an active role in the MENA region's dairy market.